Kim Jong Il: Health and rumours of waning power

-A former CIA official said earlier reports of a health crisis were likely accurate.
+A former Central Intelligence Agency official said earlier reports of a health crisis were likely accurate.
 North Korean media remained silent on the issue.
 An Associated Press report said analysts believed Kim had been supporting moderates in the foreign ministry, while North Korea's powerful military was against so-called "Six-Party" negotiations with China, Japan, Russia, South Korea, and the United States aimed towards ridding North Korea of nuclear weapons.
 Some United States officials noted that soon after rumours about Kim's health were publicized a month before, North Korea had taken a "tougher line in nuclear negotiations".
 In late August North Korea's official news agency reported the government would "consider soon a step to restore the nuclear facilities in Nyongbyon to their original state as strongly requested by its relevant institutions".
 Analysts said this meant "the military may have taken the upper hand and that Kim might no longer be wielding absolute authority".

 By 10 September, there were conflicting reports.
 Unidentified South Korean government officials said Kim had undergone surgery after suffering a minor stroke and had apparently "intended to attend 9 September event in the afternoon but decided not to because of the aftermath of the surgery".
 Kim Yong Nam said, "While we wanted to celebrate the 60th anniversary of the country with general secretary Kim Jong Il, we celebrated on our own".
 Song Il Ho, North Korea's ambassador said, "We see such reports as not only worthless, but rather as a conspiracy plot".
 Seoul's Chosun Ilbo newspaper reported that "the South Korean embassy in Beijing had received an intelligence report that Kim collapsed on 22 August".
 The New York Times reported on 9 September that Kim was "very ill and most likely suffered a stroke a few weeks ago, but United States intelligence authorities do not think his death is imminent".
 The BBC noted that the North Korean government denied these reports, stating that Kim's health problems were "not serious enough to threaten his life", although they did confirm that he had suffered a stroke on 15 August.